pkosciak/workspace/readme.md

 ## Step 5.
 Setup SSL certificates:

-This is one time step.
+This is one time step - you don't have to do it every time.
 MiniCA will create certificates automatically for each new project.

 1. Copy `traefik/certificates/minica.pem` to your local machine
 2. Run command